nnearobot/financial-data-flask/README.md

 # Financial Data
-The goal of this take-home assignment is to evaluate my abilities to use API, data processing and transformation, SQL, and implement a new API service in Python.

 ## Retrieving the financial data of two given stocks (IBM, Apple Inc.)
 For retrieving the data [AlphaVantage](https://www.alphavantage.co/documentation/) API is used.